-Each batter starts his/her at-bat with a one ball and one strike count.
+Each batter starts his/her at-bat with a one ball and one strike count unless Game Delays rules are applied.
 When the count reaches two strikes, one courtesy foul ball will be allowed.
 A second foul ball will result in the batter being called out.